msbentley/aggregate/README.md

 # aggregate
-Some python codes to generate various aggregate particles (e.g. ballistic particle cluster, and cluster-cluster).
-Note that this package is in a very early stage of development!
+Some python codes to generate various aggregate particles (e.g. ballistic particle cluster, and cluster-cluster) and characterise them in a variety of ways.
+Note that this is not done via dynamic simulation, but takes a ray-tracing approach.

 ## Installation